Women of Texas Barbecue

 Staci Schoepf 3

-Staci Schoepf, with all your hard work, dedication and love for the art and the business, Texas Barbecue is honored to have you join such an elite group of ladies as our final inductee into the Class of 2021’s, Women of Texas Barbecue.
-You are truly one of the best.
+Staci Schoepf, with your hard work, dedication, and passion for both the craft and the business, Texas Barbecue is proud to name you the final inductee in the 2021 Women of Texas Barbecue class.
+You are truly among the best.

 Schoepf’s BBQ